augustluhrs/Super-Auto-Lich/README.md

 - [ ] Refactor / QoL
   - [ ] better scrollbar removal
   - [ ] show/drag monsters/times with .x/.y instead of iterating through slots
+  - [ ] might need to stop using relative coords and have set locations/sizes for different resolutions...
 - [ ] Balancing
   - [ ] some sort of data gathering for what is picked and what wins?